MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions.md

 > [!NOTE]
 > You can choose to automatically upgrade your extension instance to the latest minor and patch versions by setting `auto-upgrade-minor-version` to `true`.
 You also can set the version of the extension instance manually using the `--version` parameter.
 We recommend enabling automatic upgrades for minor and patch versions so that you always have the latest security patches and capabilities.
 >
 > Because major version upgrades may include breaking changes, automatic upgrades for new major versions of an extension instance aren't supported.
-You can choose when to [manually upgrade extension instances](#upgrade-extension-instance) to a new major version.
+You can choose when to [manually upgrade an extension instances](#upgrade-an-extension-instance) to a new major version.

 | Parameter name | Description |
 |--------------|------------|